-The Peak District was the UK's first National Park, so it's no wonder that walking in the Peak District is so popular amongst British outdoor lovers.
+The Peak District was the first National Park in the United Kingdom, so it's no wonder that walking in the Peak District is so popular amongst British outdoor lovers.
 The peaks are famous for limestone caves, precipitous edges (with views to match) and long distance hiking routes.
 There are no fewer than ten named trails that pass through the area - quite possibly more as we speak - and the area is actually well known for its involvement in shaping Right to Roam laws and access to the UK's hills.

 The Peak District has two halves with distinctly different geology.
 The northern part is known as the Dark Peak, with course black gritstone rock.
 The south is called the White Peak, dominated by white limestone and chalky soil.
 This means bogs, peat and heather moorland in the Dark Peak and rolling green green hills in the White Peak.
 Plus caves, lots of limestone caves.
 Most people have heard of Padley Gorge, a deep but narrow valley in the peaks, or perhaps know the Monsal Trail.
 In this feature, we're going to look a little further than that.